-Students in this course will build on MIS 340 to design and write individual programs using C++ and Visual Basic.
-Using business applications, students will write programs which can be combined to develop systems.
+This course will build on MIS340 and will require students to design and write more complex object-oriented system modules using C#.
+Using business case problems, students will write programs which can be combined to develop systems.
 An overview of systems design will be included with special emphasis on database management and data sharing.
 This course has a required laboratory.
-Prerequisites: BUS 320, MIS 340.
-Spring.
+Prerequisites: MIS 210 or MIS 220 and MIS 340.
+Spring, alternate years.